nathanielkess/RxJS-If-Else/README.md

   .do(correctThings);
 ```

 The beauty here is that the final stream is just a composition of the things the developer is after.
 Compared to the imperative version (`if/else`), this one reads like a natural conversation.
 I don't need to bother considering the other streams.
-I can just zero in on the what the final steam is composed of and assume the goal based on the verbiage.
+I can just zero in on what the final stream is composed of and assume the goal based on the verbiage.

 "I want `somethings$`, `betterThings$` and `defaultThings$`"